samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   hexadecimal digit, such as `2001-0db8-4d61-7261 444e-5300-0000-0001`
   All 32 hexadecimal digits that comprise an IPv6 address will be present in the reply string.
+* `rawpacket`: If the global variable `logLevel` has a value of 0, this will always be `nil`.
+If `logLevel` is 1, this will be `nil` if we were able to extract an answer from the upstream DNS server;
+  otherwise, this will be an escaped form of the raw packet sent to us from upstream.
+If `logLevel` is 2 or higher, this will always be an escaped raw packet from upstream.
+In an escaped packet, characters which are between ASCII `0` and `z` will be shown as is; otherwise, they will be in the form `{1f}`, where the hex value of the byte is shown between the brackets (`{` and `}` have an ASCII value above `z`).

 Since this function allows other Lua threads to run while it awaits a DNS reply, global variables may change in value while the DNS record is